Information for students, faculty and staff regarding COVID-19. (Updated: 29 May 2020)

 Prerequisites: Bachelor degree (120 ECTS) in chemistry, molecular biology, pharmacology or equivalent.
 English knowledge corresponding to the Swedish upper secondary education English B. Practical experience in cell culturing and good microbial practice.
 The theoretical course: Introduction to high throughput screening (2 ECTS)

-Register: by sending an e-mail Stina Berglund.
+Register: by sending an e-mail Stina Berglund Fick.
 Include a letter with motivation to take the course.
 The number of participants is limited.